eliocamp/reproducibility-with-r/content/materials/day3/02-renv/index.markdown

 Use ggplot2

-1. Add a new chunk that loads ggplot2 with `library(ggplot2)` in paper.Rmd.
+1. Add a new chunk that loads ggplot2 with `library(ggplot2)` in paper.qmd.

 2. Try to render the file.